The Alexandra Theatre

 New seats were fitted and the orchestra pit – which had for many years been covered over – was re-instated.
 The dressing rooms were also re-fitted with new wash basins and lighting and on stage the wooden steps to the fly-bridge were replaced with steel ladders.

 New dressing rooms were built just off the stage together with a new entrance to the stage area which had the effect of increasing the off-stage area, or wings, by about 50%.

 In 1995 the theatre was once again altered into a two screen cinema by separating the balcony area with an acoustic wall.
 This means that the stalls area only is now used for live stage performances and that the number of seats available for stage shows is down to 175.

 In spite of these constraints the Newton Abbot and District Musical Comedy Society – the society’s name was changed in 1959 – manages to present musical shows for the people of Newton Abbot as it has since the 1920’s and will hopefully continue to do so for the foreseeable future.

-To help you with your choice of seating download a copy of SEATING PLAN
+To help you with your choice of seating download a copy of NEW SEATING PLAN